 Where: Walla Walla Police Department, 54 E Moore, Walla Walla

 Brochure - includes application form, or you can register on-line.

 The Citizen's Academy is 10+ weeks of classes covering everything you would want to know about law enforcement in the Walla Walla Valley.

 Classes are taught by members of Walla Walla's Finest, from dispatch, patrol and animal control to judges and K9 units.
 You will go on tours of the WWPD, the Juvenile Justice Center, Superior Court, Sheriff's Office and the County Jail.
-You will go on a four hour ride-a-long with a Walla Walla Police Office and spend a special Saturday event at the Firing Rage.
+You will go on a four hour ride-a-long with a Walla Walla Police Officer and spend a special Saturday event at the Firing Rage.
 Visit our Gallery page for photos of the last Citizen's Academy class day at the firing range.